omsf/OMSF/content/about/careers.md

 The Open Free Energy Fund is an industry-led and highly collaborative effort to build open source infrastructure to support accurate and efficient free energy calculations used in early stages of drug discovery.
 The Open Free Energy Fund is a newly established program supported by the Open Molecular Software Foundation.
 More information about the leadership and contributors will be shared on the project's website in the future.

-The Open Free Energy Fund is seeking lead/senior/junior software scientists to work on open source infrastructure for alchemical free energy calculations.
-Multiple positions available, dependent on the available funding.
+The Open Free Energy Fund is seeking a junior software scientist to work on open source infrastructure for alchemical free energy calculations with a tentative start date in the second half of 2022.

 If you would like to pursue career in research software development for molecular sciences, please [**apply here**](https://forms.gle/X82SUQUXUZ84munb8).